strongloop-community/LSM9DS0/README.md

 MQTT (--output mqtt)
 In order to use --output mqtt you will need to build and install the Paho MQTT libraries from https://eclipse.org/paho/clients/c/
 Again this builds and installs without issues.

+Couchbase (--output couch)
+Build and install the Couchbase C Library from  https://github.com/couchbase/libcouchbase.git This is not as straighforward as you might think.
+There are a couple of modifications required:

+cd libcouchbase
+sed -i '/RealBin/s/^/#/' configure.pl
+sed -i '/RealBin/s/^/#/' cmake/configure
+sed -i "166i my \$srcdir =\"/home/root/libcouchbase/\";" configure.pl
+sed -i "166i my \$srcdir =\"/home/root/libcouchbase/\";" cmake/configure

+Will fix it up for you so that you can then

+mkdir build
+cd build
+../cmake/configure --disable-plugins
+make
+make install